addetz/addetz.github.io/about_me.md

 I'm Romanian, brought up in Denmark and currently living in London for the past 6 years.

-I was a Java Back End engineer for about 4 years, after which I converted to Go. <br />
+I was a Java Back End engineer for about 4 years, after which I converted to Go.
 I now write Go full time and loving it!

 You can see a little bit more about my background here.